zodb/relstorage/README.txt

     way, but it turned out that Ape worked too much against ZODB principles and therefore could not be made reliable enough for production use.
-RelStorage, on the other hand, is much closer to an ordinary ZODB storage, and is therefore much safer for production use.
+RelStorage, on the other hand, is much closer to an ordinary ZODB storage, and is therefore more appropriate for production use.

 Q: How does RelStorage performance compare with FileStorage?